Azure/azure-iot-sdk-node/provisioning/device/samples/readme.md

 In order to run the device samples you will first need the following prerequisites:
 * Node.js v4 or above on your target device.
 (Check out [Nodejs.org](https://nodejs.org/) for more info)
 * [Setup Azure IoT Device Provisioning ][lnk-setup-iot-provisioning] Stop before executing the the Create and provision a simulated device section.
-* For X509 provisioning, you will need a device cert.
-If you are doing group provisioning, you will also need a CA cert.
+* For X509 provisioning, you will need a device certificate.
+If you are doing group provisioning, you will also need a CA certificate.

 Get the following files from the current folder:
 * [package.json][package-json]